×

 We asked people about the cost of living in The Algarve, they wrote:

 "The cost of living in The Algarve is generally considered to be quite reasonable.
 Rent for a nice 1 bedroom apartment in The Algarve, Portugal is typically around $600 USD per month, while a nice 2 bedroom apartment is usually around $800 USD per month.
-Eating dinner at a moderately priced restaurant in The Algarve, Portugal typically costs around $15 USD per person," said one expat living in The Algarve.
+Eating dinner at a moderately priced restaurant in The Algarve, Portugal typically costs around $15 USD per person," commented one expat living in The Algarve, Portugal.

 What are the visa & residency requirements in The Algarve?